-In the case of a short bar magnet, i.e., when l < < d, we can approximate the Eq 4.10 as
+In the case of a short bar magnet, i.e., when l < < d, we can approximate the above equation as

-Equatorial line of a magnet is the perpendicular bisector of the axis of the magnet.
-Let us consider a point E on the equatorial line of a bar magnet (NS) at a distance d from the centre ‘O’ of the magnet.
+The equatorial line of a magnet is the perpendicular bisector of the axis of the magnet.
+Let us consider point E on the equatorial line of a bar magnet (NS) at a distance d from the centre ‘O’ of the magnet.
 Let ‘m’ be the pole strength and ‘2l’ be the distance between the two poles of the magnet.